Jonjoe/mentoring-react-qualification/stage-5/README.md

 ## Instructions
 - Review the posts and media
 - Abstract logic into pure functions and test them
-- Generate snapshots and write tests for components and views. for example:
+- Generate snapshots and write tests for components and views.
+For example:

-## Outcomes
-- Understand AAA
-- Understand how to use snapshots\
-- Understand how to write production code that's easily testable
 ```
  src/
     components/